jaydeegbobeh/eng88/Networking/README.md

 TCP port 80
 HTTPS (secure)
 TCP port 443
+- HTTPS makes a secure connection by establishing an encrypted link between the browser and the server or any two systems

 **FTP**
 File Transfer Protocol - application layer protocol used for the transfer of computer files from a server to a client on a computer network.